 Gave Lindo is currently the Executive Director of the Reelworld Film Festival and Foundation.
-He has over 10 years of experience in the media sector as a lawyer, executive and board director having worked as a former Deputy Director and Manager of Business and Rights with CBC/Radio Canada and media lawyer with Fasken Martineau LLP.
-He currently serves as Vice Chair of Laidlaw Foundation, a board member of the Ontario Media Development Corporation, the Story Money Impact Foundation, and Canada’s Top 10, and an advisor to the Centre for Social Innovation’s Solutions Media Accelerator and the MaRS Studio [Y] program.
+He has over 10 years of experience in the media sector as a lawyer, executive and board director having worked as a former Deputy Director and Manager of Business and Rights with CBC/Radio Canada and as a media lawyer at Fasken Martineau LLP.
+He currently serves as Vice Chair of Laidlaw Foundation, a board member of the Ontario Media Development Corporation, the Story Money Impact Foundation, Canada’s Top 10, and an advisor to the Centre for Social Innovation’s Solutions Media Accelerator and the MaRS Studio [Y] program.
 Previously, he served as Chair of CBC/Radio Canada’s Diversity & Inclusion committee where he led the formulation of the public broadcaster’s policies and initiatives to create more representative programming across the country.
-He has served as a board member of numerous arts organizations such as the Obsidian Theatre Company, ArtsSmarts, and blackandblue dance projects, and was selected as a DiverseCity Fellow by CivicAction.
+He has served as a board member of numerous arts organizations such as the Obsidian Theatre Company, ArtsSmarts and blackandblue dance projects, and was selected as a DiverseCity Fellow by CivicAction.
 He holds Bachelor of Arts, Master of Business Administration and Juris Doctor degrees from the University of Toronto.

-For over 10 years, Julia has been involved in conducting research, community engagement and progressive policy development at the neighbourhood, municipal and provincial level.
+For over 10 years, Julia has been involved in research, community engagement and progressive policy development at the neighbourhood, municipal and provincial level.
 Throughout her tenure at Public Interest, Julia supported dozens of non-profits and community-based agencies by conducting qualitative and quantitative research and community engagement to support effective program development and high impact organizations.
 In her role as Manager of Research, Public Policy & Evaluation at United Way Toronto and York Region (UWTYR), she conducted a range of research and evaluation activities toward the successful implementation of UWTYR’s strategic priorities.
 This included supporting UWTYR’s Youth Success Strategy and Community Services Strategy.